What is Educational Neuroscience?

 Educational Neuroscience is an emerging field that integrates findings from neuroscience with those from education, and cognitive science.
 The field seeks not only to apply these findings to educationally relevant questions, but also to seriously investigate the idea that one of the single largest drivers of children’s brain plasticity is the educational experience that they receive.

 - How are brain systems put into place?

 - How do individual differences in neural circuitry relate to successes or difficulties in children’s learning experiences?

 - Do certain teaching methods better capitalize on our brain’s ability to learn complex information?

-For more details on our research, see the corresponding pages about our work:
+For more details on our research (past and present), see the corresponding pages about our work: